 - adapting how people work

-Looking at how are people shopping and adding the adaptability shift could mean automated vending where shoppers don’t have to touch anything on the screen.
+Looking at how people are shopping and adding the adaptability shift could mean automated vending where shoppers don’t have to touch anything on the screen.
 Or roaming robots that bring items to you.
-Or stores where you can shop without even getting in line or getting out your wallet.
+Or stores where you can shop without getting in line.

 “Here are some innovations that bring to light that shift,” she said.
 “And then here are three things we should be investing in today.”